Counselling or Psychotherapy?

 Counselling offers the opportunity to explore specific aspects of current difficulties.
 Counselling tends to be short-term (up to 6 sessions).

-Psychotherapy deals with more deep-seated issues.
-Many people who seek psychotherapy are interested in finding our about themselves in order to improve relationships and live a more rewarding life (6 to 12 sessions).
+Psychotherapy addresses more deep-seated concerns.
+Many people who seek psychotherapy are interested in finding out about themselves in order to improve present relationships and live a more rewarding life (6 to 12 sessions).

 Psychodynamic Psychotherapy derives from psychoanalysis.
-Clients are able to explore the effect of the past on the present (long-term, open-ended).
+Clients are able to explore the effect of the past onto the present (long-term, open-ended).

 Integrative Counselling brings together different elements of specific therapies.